Zemene Kassie: Political career

 Right after completing his studies at Haramaya, he joined the then-ruling party, EPRDF, and held various government positions both as a professional and a leader.
 His sensational oratory skills and academic achievements quickly set him apart, which led the party to name him as President of Amhara Region Youth League.

 Citing the injustices faced by the Amhara people under the authoritarian rule of the EPRDF government, Zemene moved to Eritrea in 2013 to join the Ginbot 7 party.
 There, he became one of the main coordinators of the armed struggle against the EPRDF regime, alongside Andargachew Tsege and Berhanu Nega.

 Zemene is pictured while leading the now defunct Patriotic Ginbot 7 in Eritrea.

 After Prime Minister Abiy Ahmed came to power in 2018, Zemene returned to Ethiopia and was offered a cabinet position by the Amhara Region administration.
 He declined the offer, stating that he would not be able to make a meaningful impact from within the government.
 Instead, he focused on mobilizing Amhara youth through popular, fiery and often critical speeches that emphasized Amhara nationalism.
 As chairman of the Amhara Youth Association, he worked to unite the youth under a single organization, a move that was met with resistance from Abiy Ahmed and Oromo factions within the ruling Prosperity Party.
 Despite this opposition, Zemene continued to serve as an informal advisor to the Amhara Region Peace and Security Bureau under Brigadier General Asaminew Tsige, focusing on regional youth and security matters.
 In addition to Abiy Ahmed's alleged conspiracy and willful negligence in stopping Amhara massacre in Oromia, Asaminew Tsige's resistance to arresting Zemene and other Amhara nationalist allies became one of the key points of contention between Asaminew and Abiy Ahmed, which ultimately culminated in the Amhara Region alleged "coup attempt" and the assassination of Amhara president Ambachew Mekonnen, Brigadier General Asaminew Tsige, General Seare Mekonnen, and other prominent political and military leaders on June 22, 2019.
-Zemene went into hiding following the Amhara region alleged "coup" attempt. to evade window of opportunistic extrajudicial assassinations and purges that targeted opposing Amhara nationalists, orchestrated by Abiy Ahmed under the pretext of maintaining law, order, and justice in the region.
-Zemene was charged in absentia by the Amhara region supreme court in what his supporters described as a politically motivated "witch hunt", but he was later exonerated of all charges.

-Zemene addressing the Amhara public around Bahir Dar.
+Zemene went into hiding following the Amhara region alleged "coup" attempt.